-20.25 Sex Trafficking of Children or by Force, Fraud, or Coercion (18 U.S.C. § 1591(a)(1))
+20.25 Sex Trafficking of Children (18 U.S.C. § 1591(a)(1))

-The defendant is charged in [Count \\\\\ of] the indictment with engaging in sex trafficking [of children] [by force, fraud, or coercion] in violation of Section 1591 of Title 18 of the United States Code.
+The defendant is charged in [Count of] the indictment with engaging in sex trafficking of children in violation of Section 1591 of Title 18 of the United States Code.
 For the defendant to be found guilty of that charge, the government must prove each of the following elements beyond a reasonable doubt: